wondervictor/MemSteve/README.md

 # MemSteve

 > Course Project for Infomation Theory.
+To commemorate the commencement which Steve Jobs delivered in 2005 Stanford University.

 ## Introduction

-## Prerequisites
+* **Compute the Frequency of each letter/punctuation/space**

+* **Compute the Entropy of the passage**

+* **Compression Methods Implementation**

+	* Huffmen Coding
+	* Shannon Coding
+	* Shannon-Fano-Elias Coding

 ## Usage